svlandeg/healthCy/pipelines/rel_component_v2/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Example project of creating a novel nlp component to do relation extraction from scratch.
+# 🪐 spaCy Project: Example project of relation extraction

-This example project shows how to implement a spaCy component with a custom Machine Learning model, how to train it with and without a transformer, and how to apply it on an evaluation dataset.
+This example project shows how to implement a spaCy component with a custom Machine Learning model.

 ## 📋 project.yml